expo/expo/docs/pages/versions/v40.0.0/sdk/branch.md

 import PlatformsSection from '~/components/plugins/PlatformsSection';

-**`expo-branch`** provides support for the [Branch](https://branch.io/) SDK, which is used for install referalls and attribution with deep links. **This module only works in standalone apps &mdash; you will need to [build a standalone app](/distribution/building-standalone-apps/) in order to test it, rather than using Expo Go.**
+**`expo-branch`** provides support for the [Branch](https://branch.io/) SDK, which is used for install referrals and attribution with deep links. **This module only works in standalone apps &mdash; you will need to [build a standalone app](/distribution/building-standalone-apps/) in order to test it, rather than using Expo Go.**

 <PlatformsSection android emulator ios simulator />